brunocodutra/metal/doc/manual.md

-We start by defining the literal operator `_c` as a function that forwards the raw literal characters as a [List] of [Numbers] to `parse_number` and returns a default constructed object of whatever type it aliases to, which in this case is guaranteed to be a [Number].
+We start by defining the literal operator `_c` as a function that forwards the raw literal characters as a [List] of [Numbers] to `parse_number` and returns a default constructed object of whatever type it evaluates to, which is guaranteed to be a [Number] in this case.

 \snippet literal.cpp _c